petealba1970/learning-journal/markdown.md

 # What I learned about Markdown:

-- markdown is ?
-5 things we learned from reading
+- A) What does markdown do?
+-    1.